 Victor Hugo, The Promontory of the Dream

-There is no outside: this is the main watchword of our time; the second one is that there is no nature.
-My hypothesis is that there is a secret complicity between the foreclosure (Verwerfung) of the outside, which causes a psycho-political illness that I call exophobia (the fear of the outside), and the rejection of nature, the anaturalism constituting the technophilic basis of the Anthropocene and its geo-engineering fantasies.
+There is no outside—this is the main watchword of our time; the second one is that there is no nature.
+My hypothesis is that there is a secret complicity between the foreclosure (Verwerfung) of the outside, which causes a psychopolitical illness that I call exophobia (the fear of the outside), and the rejection of nature, the anaturalism constituting the technophilic basis of the Anthropocene and its geo-engineering fantasies.
 Romanticism could be used as a cure for both exophobia and anaturalism.

 Leaning on a genealogy that extends from Heraclitus and the Greek atomists to Friedrich Nietzsche, I first want to offer a metaphysical explanation of the healthful rejection, by the philosophies of immanence, of the idea of a transcendent outside.
 Devoted to this ontological rejection, the first section of my essay will especially focus on the way Karl Marx and Friedrich Engels tied the rejection of the outside to the disappearance of nature, a rejection and a disappearance that could not be understood without considering the rise of capitalism and its social, industrial anthropization of nature.
-In the second section, I will shed some light on a crucial difference between thinkers of the first poststructuralist wave (amongst others: Jacques Derrida, Gilles Deleuze, Jean-François Lyotard, and Luce Irigaray) and those who belong to the second poststructuralist one (Bruno Latour and Antonio Negri) a difference that is, to me, not underlined enough in contemporary debates striving to evaluate poststructuralism in order to go beyond it and to develop a new kind of theory, be it under the name of new materialism, object-oriented philosophy, speculative realism, or the anthropology of ontological turn.
-The thinkers of the first poststructuralist wave strengthened and developed the calling into question of the great divides (between nature and culture, male and female, and so on) and the rejection of any kind of transcendent Outside, a rejection and a questioning that was initiated by thinkers of immanence (as we will have seen in the first section of my essay).
-The second poststructuralist wave, on the other hand, put things this way: 1/ Yes, there is no transcendent Outside, consequently there is no outside at all; 2/ Yes, nature and society are indistinguishable, consequently nature does not exist any longer.
+In the second section, I will shed some light on a crucial difference between thinkers of the first post-structuralist wave (amongst others: Jacques Derrida, Gilles Deleuze, Jean-François Lyotard, and Luce Irigaray) and those who belong to the second post-structuralist one (Bruno Latour and Antonio Negri)—a difference that is, to me, not underlined enough in contemporary debates striving to evaluate post-structuralism in order to go beyond it and to develop a new kind of theory, be it under the name of new materialism, object-oriented philosophy, speculative realism, or the anthropology of ontological turn.
+The thinkers of the first post-structuralist wave strengthened and developed the calling into question of the great divides (between nature and culture, male and female, and so on) and the rejection of any kind of transcendent Outside, a rejection and a questioning that was initiated by thinkers of immanence (as we will have seen in the first section of my essay).
+The second poststructuralist wave, on the other hand, put things this way: 1) Yes, there is no transcendent Outside, and consequently there is no outside at all; 2) Yes, nature and society are indistinguishable, and consequently nature does not exist any longer.

 In the three last sections of my essay, I will object to these two problematic consequences that, I argue, underpin the Anthropocene and its disastrous environmental consequences.
-To support my philosophical objection, I will devote the third section to an explanation of what I call the field of existential differences, a concept leaning on the following thesis: indeed, there is no absolute Outside, but there is an infinity of outsides, as innumerable as there are singular existences.
-Each outside opens itself inside each existing being – “chose inouïe, c’est au-dedans de soi qu’il faut regarder le dehors (surprisingly, it is inside yourself that you can look at the outside),” argues Victor Hugo (PO, 699).
-This internal outside is the condition of possibility of relationality, or more accurately of communication: existing beings can communicate thanks to their internal openness.
-Communication occurs between different beings – that is to say, beings defined by their existential difference; furthermore, each existential difference (each existing being) reveals a field to which it belongs.
-This field is not a pre-existing substance, but an ontological domain transformed by the appearance of new forms of existence.
+To support my philosophical objection, I will devote the third section to an explanation of what I call the field of existential differences, a concept leaning on the following thesis: indeed, there is no absolute Outside, but there is an infinity of outsides as innumerable as there are singular existences.
+Each outside opens itself inside each existing being—“chose inouïe, c’est au-dedans de soi qu’il faut regarder le dehors” (surprisingly, it is inside yourself that you can look at the outside), argues Victor Hugo (Préface 699).
+This internal outside is the condition of the possibility of relationality or more accurately of communication: existing beings can communicate thanks to their internal openness.
+Communication occurs between different beings—that is to say, beings defined by their existential difference; furthermore, each existential difference (each existing being) reveals a field to which it belongs.
+This field is not a preexisting substance but an ontological domain transformed by the appearance of new forms of existence.